iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_40xx_family.rst

 You will find the CANBUS (CAN) connections on the underside of the module

+The board supports up to two CAN connections, both of which are connected to the same peripheral allowing for a true bus connection through the motor.
+This configuration does not allow dual CAN redundancy.

 .. figure:: ../_static/module_pictures/40xx/40xx_can_cnxs.png
         :width: 450
         :alt: Vertiq 40-XX Family CAN Connections